cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 and any two correct nodes $p$ and $q$ that receive `tx` *for the first time*,
 $p$'s application MUST classify `tx` into the same transaction class as $q$'s application.

-This property only makes sense when the previous property (_consistent transaction classes_) defined above holds.
+This property only makes sense when the previous property ("Consistent transaction classes") defined above holds.
 Even if we ensure consistent transaction classes, if this property does not hold, a given transaction may not receive the same classification across the network and it will thus be impossible to reason about any network-wide guarantees we want to provide that transaction with.